aryn-ai/quickstart/sycamore-local-development-example.md

 3j.
 Before loading the OpenSearch component of Aryn Search, we need to configure the Sycamore job to: 1/communicate with the Aryn OpenSearch container and 2/have the proper configuration for the vector and keyword indexes for hybrid search.
 Sycamore will then create and load those indexes in the final step.

 The rest endpoint for the Aryn OpenSearch container from the Quickstart is at localhost:9200.
 Make sure to provide the name for the index you will create.
-OpenSearch is a enterprise-grade, customizeable search engine and vector database, and you can adjust these settings depending on your use case.
+OpenSearch is a enterprise-grade, customizable search engine and vector database, and you can adjust these settings depending on your use case.

 ```python